 What else to write about today but a few Thanksgiving memories?
 Or at least some short snippets.
 It’s a magical day.
 So many delicious foods.
 A beautiful table setting.
 Company is often involved.

 Southern Cal weather was always pleasant on turkey day.
 Not so when I moved to Utah, Idaho and Oregon.
-The stupidest thing I ever did for TG was Deb Schueneman and I driving home from BYU my sophomore year.
+The stupidest thing I ever did for Thanksgiving was when Deb Schueneman and I drove home for the holiday from BYU my sophomore year.
 She had a VW bug and we left after our last class Wednesday, so probably not until 3 or 4 p.m.
 Somewhere in southern Utah we hit black ice and spun out on the interstate.
-Then we had only 2 days at home before heading back.
+Then we had only two days at home before heading back.

 I always have a home project on TG weekend because of having so much free time not having to cook.
 But this year am recovering from surgery so it will be different.